Azure/ausgovcaf-cloudsoe/README.md

     }

 ## Roadmap
-We hope that future development of the CloudSOE project will be :sparkles:community-driven:sparkles:.
+We hope that future development of the CloudSOE project will be ✨community-driven✨.
 We can think of a number of enhancements that would improve the utility of the solution, such as:

+- Simplify the setup process
 - Test/build Azure Arc for on-premises and other cloud management
 - Add Linux support
-- Move to policy-based setting enforcement (I.e. not just audit)
+- Move to policy-based setting enforcement (i.e. not just audit)
 - ESLZ integration
 - Review and implement delta guidelines since November 2020 ISM